 Something really, really cool lurks about an hour and half southeast of Nashville.
-Well, 83 miles southeast and then another 333 feet down.
+Well, 83 miles southeast and then another 333 feet down at the foot of Monteagle Mountain.
 That’s where Bluegrass Underground takes place, in the Volcano Room of the Cumberland Caverns.

 Some of the best bluegrass, gospel, jazz, country, Americana, roots and rock bands take the “stage” inside and perform to adoring, if not adventurous crowds.
 From Vince Gill and Chris Stapleton to Old Crow Medicine Show and Jason Isbell, some of the best singers and songwriters of the day all graced the limestone platform.

 To make it to the Volcano Room, you need a 15-minute walk inside the cave’s entrance.
-Eventually you’ll happen upon a giant crystal chandelier and lighting trusses cling to the ceiling like stalactites.
-Except instead of forming naturally millions of years ago, these fixtures came a few years back to add a little ambience.
-As if you need more ambience than a massive cave.
+Eventually, you’ll happen upon a giant crystal chandelier and lighting trusses cling to the ceiling like stalactites.
+Except instead of forming naturally millions of years ago, these fixtures came a few years back to add a little ambiance.
+As if you need more ambiance than a massive cave.

 If the whole thing sounds a little like something out of Batman, it kind of is.
 Well, in the sense that there are actually bats liable to watch the show right alongside the 600 or so fans.